 Gelora Bung Karno Stadium, Jakarta, Indonesia – 88,083

 Built all the way back in 1962 with a little help from the Soviets, this 88,083 strong football stadium in the capital city of Indonesia, has been named in honor of the country’s first President, Sukarno.
 Although initially, it had the capacity to host a whopping 110,000 spectators, two elaborate renovations severely affected its capacity.
 Its architectural brilliance lies in a certain aspect of the stadium’s steel roof, called “temu”, which made a circular ring around it.
-The stadium has played host to a number of international football tournaments already, and is ready to host the 2018 AFC U-19 Championship.
+The stadium has played host to a number of international football tournaments already.

 Wembley Stadium, London, UK – 90,000